RafeHatfield/yarl/docs/BALANCE_SUITE.md

 1. Make combat changes
 2. Run `make balance-suite` to see drift
 3. Validate changes are intentional
-4. Run `make balance-suite-baseline` to establish new baseline
+4. Run `make balance-suite-update-baseline` to establish new baseline
 5. Commit the new baseline file to version control

 ## Interpreting Reports